Hammas444/E-Studiez/README.md

 # E-Studiez
-This is a frontend project
+This is a frontend project of Education Website